gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 At this stage, dependencies on other plugins are not supported.
 Dependencies on other components are supported.

+### Test cases

+- The classes from plugins declared in a script's `plugins { ... }` block are visible when compiling the script.
+- When a parent project's build script uses a `plugins { ... }` block to apply non-core plugins:
+    - The classes from plugins are not visible when compiling a child project's build script.
+    - The plugins are not visible via a child project's `Project.apply()` method.
+- Verify that a plugin applied using `plugins { ... }` block is not visible via the project's `Project.apply()` method.
+- When multiple scripts apply the same plugin to different targets, the plugin implementation is downloaded from remote repository once only and cached.
+- When multiple scripts apply the same plugin to different targets, the plugin classes are the same.

+### Open issues

+- Which classes to make visible for a plugin?

-## Story: Resolve plugins from public bintray repository
+## Story: Resolve plugins from public plugin repository

-Extend the above mechanism to use plugin meta-data from the public bintray repository to map a plugin name + version to implementation component.
+Extend the above mechanism to use plugin meta-data from the public plugin repository to map a plugin name + version to implementation component.

 Uses meta-data manually attached to each package in the repository.
 Again, the Gradleware developers will select a small set of plugins to include in the repository.

+Implementation should use `http://plugins.gradle.org` as the entry point to the public plugin repository.

+### Test cases

+- When multiple scripts apply the same plugin to different targets, the plugin resolution is done against the remote repository once only and cached.
+- Build author receives a nice error message when using the `plugins { ... }` block to:
+    - Attempt to apply a plugin from a remote repository without declaring a version selector.
+    - Attempt to apply an unknown plugin.
+        - Should list some candidates that are available, including those in the remote repositories.
+    - Attempting to apply an unknown version of a plugin.
+        - Should list some candidate versions that are available.

 ## Story: External plugins are usable when offline

 Cache the plugin mapping.
 Periodically check for new versions when a dynamic version selector is used.
 Reuse cached mapping when `--offline`.

+## Story: Make plugin DSL public

+- Include new DSL in DSL reference.
+- Include types in the public API.
+- Add some material to the user guide discussion about using plugins.
+- Announce in the release notes.

 ## Story: Plugin author requests that plugin version be included in the Gradle plugins repository